 As DER penetration increases and all DERs above a certain MW level, as determined by the interconnecting utility or System Operators, should be required to provide SCADA telemetry data to the control center to monitor their output.
 IEEE-1547-2018 has a communication port requirement.
 This ensures that the output remains visible to the system operator.
 It allows the system operator to observe DER status when working on a feeder in emergent or planned situations.
 Some NPCC Members have encountered difficulty with getting compliance on this need from the DERs.
 DER owners should be encouraged to keep their end of any SCADA equipment functional and reconnect their telemetry devices when they have been disabled and this can be done through interconnection requirements.
 The operator should be alerted by the DER when telemetry is interrupted.
 Scan rates equivalent to the scan rates used by the system operator are preferred (typically 6 second).

-DER BES Recommendations
+DER BPS Recommendations

 As DER continues to penetrate the NPCC Region we suggest the following initial activities: